hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2226

-until when he reached the far west, he found the sun setting into a dark water, and he found some people nearby.
+until when he reached the far west, he found the sun setting in a dark body of water, and he found some people nearby.
 We said, “O Dhul-Qarnayn, either punish them or treat them with kindness.”

 # 2227